 Vegan recipes often use the following nutritious foods in place of animal products:

 - beans and legumes

-It may take a little experimentation, but you can find a vegan meal plan to suit your taste.
+It may take a little experimentation, but most people will be able to find a vegan meal plan to suit their taste.

 Vegan diets are growing in popularity.
 A vegan diet can offer many health benefits, including better heart health, weight loss, and a reduced risk of chronic diseases.